Interested in Volunteering?

 - After attending a tour, click here to print off the volunteer handbook to bring with you to the HETRA New Volunteer Training.

 Congratulations to the all the Volunteer Award Winners!
 For more information click here

 Volunteer Job Descriptions

 Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
 The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
-They also assist with many of the games and activities that the students participate in.
+They also assist with many of the games and activities that the participants participate in.

 Sidewalker*: This person walks next to the rider and assists the rider with balance and exercises.
 All Sidewalkers must be at least 14 years of age.
-This person must be able to comfortably walk and jog next to horse while supporting a student.
+This person must be able to comfortably walk and jog next to horse while supporting a participant.

 Session Spotter*: Helps in many aspects of the session depending on what is needed for that sessions and the current training the volunteer has received.
 Could fill in as a sidewalker or equipment assistant as needed.
 May help the Instructor take notes or assist in the barn.
 Must be a minimum of 14 years old.